 Any arrangement for the compensation of a neutral arbitrator shall be made through the AAA and not directly between the parties and the arbitrator.

-If, in the opinion of the AAA, the parties do not reach agreement on the per-diem fee within a reasonable time, the AAA will have the sole power to determine the per-diem fee and will communicate it in writing to the parties and the arbitrator.
+If, in the opinion of the AAA, the parties do not reach agreement on the reasonable time, the AAA will have the sole power to determine the communicate it in writing to the parties and the arbitrator.